 The lower doubles facts tend to be easy for kids to remember.
 We have "mini Rek-n-Reks" to practice doubles.
 Once kids know their friendly tens and doubles they start working on near friendly tens and doubles + or - 1.

 Here are the doubles + and - 1.
 For example 6+7 can be thought of as 6+6=12 and 12+1=13.
 (Orange-ish)

 If I know that 3+7=10 then 4+7=11.

 The +9 strategy usually involves students thinking about the 9 being 10 and then taking one away.
-In my head I say, "Back one for nines."
+In my head I say, "Back one for nines." (dark-ish purple)

 Once students have the +9 strategy figured out, they can do the same thing for 8, they just need to "move 2."
 For example, if I am adding 8+5, I can think about giving the 8 two from the 5 and then I'd have 10 + 3.
+(Light blue)

-As of the beginning of October we have talked about +0, +1, +2, friendly tens, and +10s.
+Generally by the beginning of October we have talked about +0, +1, +2, friendly tens, and +10s.
 Your child has a variety of ways they are practicing these facts.
 We use ten frames a lot.
 I want this visual image in your child's brain so that they can manipulate the numbers in their brains quickly.
 Here are various ten frame cards.

 Here's a mini Rek-n-Rek.
 Students can take these home to practice math facts.
 I think they are especially helpful for doubles and doubles +/- 1.